 Depression: We have selective serotonin reuptake inhibitors to help with depression or anxiety.
 Associated symptoms may manifest as trouble with sleep, interests, guilt, energy, concentration, appetite, libido, pain, and mood issues (depression, anxiety, anger, short fuse, irritibility).
 We do not measure brain serotonin, but surmise that there may be an imbalance if the symptoms suggest it. ...Read more

 Yes.
 Call Now!: Patients who have had carotid artery surgery definitely have a risk of stroke.
 The highest risk of stroke is during and immediately after the procedure and is generally quoted at about 2%.
 If you are experiencing any signs of stroke and have had recent carotid surgery call your surgeon immediately or go to the emergency room.
 Difficulty speaking or weakness on one side of the body would be the most common complaints. ...Read moreSee 2 more doctor answers

 What R the lasting effects of a years worth of reduced cerebral blood flow due to vasoconstriction?

 Does the lack of proper CBF result in cell death?

 Will you die faster from lack of oxygen to the brain or glucose or other nutrients not getting to the brain?

-- Symptoms of low oxygen to the brain
+- Symptoms of not enough oxygen to the brain

 - Not getting enough oxygen to the brain symptoms

-- Signs of oxygen deficiency in the brain
+- Lack of oxygen to the brain causes